 - Any purchase or transfer of money or anything of value; - A promise or agreement to purchase or transfer money or anything of value; - Any payment incurred or made; and - The use or consumption of a non-monetary contribution.

-For reporting purposes, an expenditure is made or incurred when the services are rendered or the product is delivered.
+An expenditure is made or incurred when the services are rendered or the product is delivered.

 All expenditures are reported on Schedule B regardless of the amount.
 For each expenditure, the candidate must report the following on Schedule B: